-- 1. The Board awards comparable credit for the course/courses completed at the college. - 2.
-If no comparable course is offered, the Board grants an appropriate number of elective credits. in a comparable area. - 3.
+1. The Board awards comparable credit for the course/courses completed at the college.

+- 2. If no comparable course is offered, the Board grants an appropriate number of elective credits. - 3.
 Any disputes between the student and the Board regarding high school credits granted for a course may be appealed by the student to the State Board of Education.
 The State Board's decision on these matters is final. - 4.
 The student's records must show evidence of successful completion of each course and the high school credits awarded.
-The record must indicate that the credits were earned as a participant in CCP, and include the name of the college at which the credits were earned. - 5.
-Credits earned under the postsecondary enrollment options programthrough CCP are included in the student's grade-point average.
+The record must indicate that the credits were earned as a participant in CCP, and include the name of the college at which the credits were earned.
+The grades and credits for courses completed during summer term must be included on the student's high school transcript in the fall for that school year. - 5.
+Credits earned through CCP are included in the student's grade-point average.
 College credits count as the equivalent District grade.
-If the District has a weighted grading system, CCP courses are treated in the same way as other advanced standing program or honors course. the high school principal/designee determines the equivalent District grade for the college grade.
+If the District has a weighted grading system CCP courses are treated in the same way as other advanced standing program or honors course.